EDUCBA

 Sum of sales value

-Step 8: Give the names to each screenshot for a better understanding of the user.
+Step 8: Give the names of each screenshot for a better understanding of the user.

 Sales diiferent table

-This is how we can create decent dashboards for management, and I have said that this is the end of this article.
-Let’s wrap the things with some points to be remembered.
+This is how we can create decent dashboards for management, and I have said this is the end of this article.
+Let’s wrap things up with some points to be remembered.

 Things to Remember About Dashboard in Excel

-• The dashboard is a great way to represent the data in a simpler manner to understand the key parameters without looking into actual messy data.
+• The dashboard is a great way to represent the data more only to understand the key parameters without looking into actual messy data.

 • Using Excel’s Camera tool for creating a dashboard is a great way.
-The reason is, the camera tool uses the reference of all the cells and is not only a snap.
-Therefore, whatever changes you make in the data and graphs will auto reflect under the dashboard, and you don’t need to copy and paste graphs on multiple times.
+The reason is that the camera tool references all the cells and is not only a snap.
+Therefore, whatever changes you make in the data and graphs will auto-reflect under the dashboard, and you don’t need to copy and paste graphs multiple times.
 This means it adds flexibility to the dashboard.

 Recommended Articles